cjpais/writing/serve/day/dec3_2020/apple_m1_2.md

 # INDUSTRY CHANGE YO

-# Whats Next?
-The Post M1 Era.
+# Whats Next in the Post M1 Era.

 A milestone in the semiconductor industry.
 A signaling point.

 Before M1
 After M1